Medical Marijuana for Fibromyalgia in Florida

 Frequently Asked Questions

-Get Certified for Fibromyalgia
+Get Your Medical Marijuana Card for Fibromyalgia

 Schedule your evaluation with Dr. Stratt.
 Same-day state registry submissions for qualifying patients.